muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

           (hash-set! topic-hash key q)))))
 ```

-Let?s test the program.
+Let's test the program.
 To do so, use the racket program interpreter to run the front-door.rkt file.
 This will produce some messages.
-Now, in another terminal, let?s run the test code ?enq.js? which will try and add a topic and payload to the message queue system.
+Now, in another terminal, let's run the test code "enq.js" which will try and add a topic and payload to the message queue system.
 The output looks like:

 In the racket terminal: